 Some Considerations

-If you have decided to leave for a safer place, you must do so early…
+If you have decided to leave for a safer place, you should do so early if it is safe to do so…

 Government Agency AGIF have produced very clear advice concerning prevention and self protection measures in Portuguese on the website Portugal Chama (Portugal is Calling) under the Safe Village – Safe People program which can be downloaded from their website here.